Centers say blood, stem cell donations hampered during pandemic

-The 51-year-old Pennsylvania resident is in her third battle with acute myeloid leukemia and needs a blood stem cell donor.
+The 51-year-old White Township resident is in her third battle with acute myeloid leukemia and needs a blood stem cell donor.

 But stem cell donations and blood donations generally have been hit hard by the COVID-19 pandemic response.